What We Know About This Family

 An Overview of Their Lives

 The marriage of these two individuals is the connecting point of what I've termed the Philadelphia branch of this family tree and the Bavaria branch.
-Joseph Harris Henderson (known as Harris), the son of Samuel Ruggles Henderson and Martha Harris Henderson, was born and raised in Philadelphia.
+Joseph Harris Henderson (known as Harris), the son of Samuel Ruggles and Martha Harris Henderson, was born and raised in Philadelphia.
 We know that his mother died when he was ten years old.
 His father developed his own cut glass factory, and by 1911, he was the Philadelphia agent for the Liberty Cut Glass Works in Egg Harbor City.
 None of the family knows how it is that Harris came to Egg Harbor City.
 His maternal grandparents retired from Philadelphia to Atlantic City at the end of their lives (about 1902 - 1915), and I believe he spent time there with them and his Aunt Mary Harris Lee during the years after his mother's death.
-He might have visited Egg Harbor or his father may have introduced it to him.
-On the 1910 Census, he was living in a boarding house in Philadelphia working in cut glass (I assume this was with his father).
+His father Samuel was a Philadelphia agent for Liberty Glass Works in Egg Harbor, so it's quite possible his father introduced it to him.
+On the 1910 Census, Harris was living in a boarding house in Philadelphia working in cut glass (I assume this was with his father).
 He came to Egg Harbor City sometime before 1914 when he eloped with Florence Kuehnle.

 The Kuehnle family was well known in Egg Harbor City.
 The German immigrant, Louis Kuehnle, Sr. and his wife Katherine had lived in New York City for a while before moving to Egg Harbor City during the time when it was first being developed.
 Egg Harbor City was founded in 1854 by German Americans from Philadelphia as a refuge for Germans being persecuted in the anti-immigrant "Know Nothing" movement.
 Louis, Sr. served as mayor of the town.
 He built the New York Hotel on Atlantic Avenue where the trains from Philadelphia made a stop several times a day.
 Louis, Sr. later built the Kuehnle Hotel in Atlantic City, which he left to his son, Louis, Jr., when he died.
 In 1886.
 Henry wrote a letter about the piano he purchased.
 The letter was signed by him as the Proprietor of the New York Hotel.
 I suspect that he met his future wife, Emma Schemm, when she was a guest at the hotel.
 Florence was Henry and Emma's third daughter and second youngest child.
 Her parents apparently did not approve of her choice of the young and poor Harris Henderson.
 On his 1910 census form, he answered that he had no education - I believe that wasn't entirely true, but both he and his sister had difficulties in the Friends School in which they were enrolled - his sister, Marto, was expelled for smoking.
 Little would Harris and Marto know that their granddaughters would communicate because of Ancestry, become friends, and share stories about them.